valeriia-baranova/valeriia-baranova/README.md

 ## Hi there, I'm Valeriia Baranova 👋

-# I'm a Data Analyst with 12 years of experience in urban planning and a background in spatial analysis
+# I'm a Data Analyst with experience in urban planning and a background in spatial analysis

 - 📈 Currently focused on data analytics and working on projects in Python, SQL, and EDA.
 - 🤝 Open to new opportunities in data analytics.